open-energy-transition/Oh-my-Grid/docs/starter-kit.md

 3\.
 Whilst having the OpenStreetMap layer activated, press the green Upload arrow.
 Avoid ignoring validation results.
 The only acceptable warning when uploading data is "Possible missing line support node within power line".
 When you make an edit, please use the **#ohmygrid** in the changeset to help the initiative!

 ## <div class="tools-header">Map fast  :pushpin:</div>
-If you want to be able to fast efficiently and fast, you will need to know how to correctly place towers and power lines.
+If you want to be able to map efficiently and fast, you will need to know how to correctly place towers and power lines.
 This will save you loads of time: <br>
 1\.
-Draw nodes (A) on towers as you follow the towers.
+Press A and draw nodes as you follow the towers.
 This will create a long line of untagged nodes, all connected by a untagged way. <br>
 2\.
 Click on the way, and select power line to tag it. <br>
 3\.
 Then press on the way again, and control+F to open up search.
 Then paste in the bar: _child selected type:node AND untagged_
 This will select all untagged nodes of the way. <br>